seosamba/ecommerce/readme.txt

  brands-brand1,brand2,...,brandN - filtering by product brands
- order-name,price,brand,date,sku - sorting of the list by: name, price, brand, date and sku productsqft - special option (special option for surfacecalc plugin)
+ order-name,price,brand,date,sku - sorting of the list by: name, price, brand, date and sku productsqft - special option (special option for surfacecalc plugin) allitems - Show all filter values without All others group